 Now, the RESPONDENT has 30 days to respond.

-During this time, you should be filling out the DECLARATION OF DISCLOSURE (FL-140), INCOME AND EXPENSE DECLARATION (form FL-150), SCHEDULE OF ASSETS AND DEBTS (form FL-142) or PROPERTY DECLARATION (form FL-160).
+During this time, you should be filling out the DECLARATION OF DISCLOSURE (FL-140), INCOME AND EXPENSE DECLARATION (form FL-150), SCHEDULE OF ASSETS AND DEBTS (form FL-142), or PROPERTY DECLARATION (form FL-160).
 These documents are collectively referred to as PDD’s and FDD’s.
 (Preliminary Declaration of Disclosure and Final Declaration of Disclosure).
-These completed forms along with the appropriate attachments and 2 years of tax returns are served on the Respondent, the documents themselves are NOT filed with the court.
-You must file a DECLARATION REGARDING SERVICE OF DECLARATION OF DISCLOSURE (form FL141), with the court but not the other documents.
+These completed forms, along with the appropriate attachments and two years of tax returns, are served on the Respondent; the documents themselves are NOT filed with the court.
+You must file a DECLARATION REGARDING SERVICE OF DECLARATION OF DISCLOSURE (form FL141) with the court but not the other documents.
 This step must be done within 60 days of filing the Petition.
 The Respondent must also comply with this requirement.
 The timeframe for the Respondent to serve PDD’s is 60 days after the Response is filed and served.

 Step 3.
 Finishing your case – depends on what the Respondent has done.

-If Respondent does not file a response you can proceed by DEFAULT.
+If the Respondent does not file a response, you can proceed by DEFAULT.